LoopZ/V8Power/README.txt

     hz:ms       Use the PC Speaker to generate a hz frequency tone.
 Then, delay for ms milliseconds.
 (Note: 0 frequency turns off speaker.
-                If no frequency is provided then 0 is assumed)
+                If no frequency is provided then 0 is assumed) /D			Detect method used for timing.
+(Not compatible with VirtualBox) /S			Use safe general purpose timer.
+(Default)
+	/I			Use high precision interrupt timer.
+(Not compatible with VirtualBox)

     tba         (Still under development, more to be announced)